Konstantin Koltsov Biography: Age, Wife, Net Worth, Marriage, Children, Wikipedia Biography: Age, Wife, Net Worth, Children, Wikipedia

 • Partner: Aryna Sabalenka

-Konstantin Koltsov, 42 years old, was born on April 17, 1981 in Minsk, the capital of Belarus.
-He is believed to be the only child of Alexander Koltsov and Natalia Koltsova, both engineers.
+Konstantin Koltsov, 42, was born on April 17, 1981 in Minsk, the capital of Belarus.
+He is believed to be the only child of Alexander Koltsov and Natalia Koltsova, both of whom are engineers.

-He grew up in a modest apartment downtown, where he developed a passion for ice hockey at a young age.
+He grew up in a modest apartment downtown, where he nurtured his passion for ice hockey from an early age.

-He started playing hockey at six years old, joining the local youth team of HC Dinamo Minsk.
+He started playing hockey at the age of six, joining the local youth team of HC Dinamo Minsk.
 He showed great talent and potential and soon attracted the attention of scouts and coaches.

-He attended a sports school in Minsk, where he received extensive education and training in hockey.
+He attended a sports school in Minsk, where he received intensive hockey training.

-He also excelled in studies, especially mathematics and physics.
-He graduated in 1998 and then enrolled in Belarus State University of Physical Culture, where he studied sports management.
+He also excelled in his studies, especially mathematics and physics.
+He graduated in 1998 and then enrolled at the Belarusian State University of Physical Culture, where he studied sports management.

 Personal life